-Excise Tax is an annual tax that must be paid prior to registering a vehicle.
+Excise Tax is an annual tax that must be paid when you are registering a vehicle.
 Except for a few statutory exemptions, all vehicles registered in the State of Maine are subject to the excise tax.
 Excise Tax is defined by State Statute as a tax levied annually for the privilege of operating a motor vehicle or camper trailer on the public ways.

 Where do I pay the Excise Tax?

 Excise tax is paid at the local town office where the owner of the vehicle resides.
-When a vehicle needs to be registered, an excise tax is collected prior to the registration.
+When a vehicle needs to be registered, an excise tax is collected during the registration.

 How much is the Excise Tax?